OP-DSL/OPS/apps/CloverLeaf/README.md

 ####Directory Structure

-* MPI_Dev - Developer version that uses only a header file to get the application running as a sequential application and with unoptimized MPI.
+* ./ - Developer version that uses only a header file to get the application running as a sequential application and with unoptimized MPI.
 Used for application debugging before using the code generation tools of OPS.